 Getting good distance from midranges is often what separates beginners from intermediate players.
 Seasoned disc golfers reach for the slow and reliable accuracy of mid range discs over the speedier but less controllable fairway driver.

 The Buzzz is has excellent distance potential for a mid range disc.
-More advanced players will be able to push it well over 300ft, and those with exceptional arm speed will push it out past 400ft.
+More advanced players will be able to push it well over 300ft, and pro-level arms will push it out past 400ft.

-With a decent amount of turn and a little fade at the end of its flight, the Buzzz flies on towering flex lines for long distances, as demonstrated by big-armed pro Drew Gibson in this video.
+With a decent amount of turn at high speeds and a little fade at the end of its flight, the Buzzz flies on towering flex lines for long distances, as demonstrated by big-armed pro Drew Gibson in this video.

 Which One Is For You?